jank-lang/jank/clojure-cli/README.md

 add it to the `:path`.
 You can pull git, maven, and local dependencies like a normal Clojure project.

-Jank tests go in the `test` directory, and we will add that to the `:paths` using the `:test` alias activated with `-A:test`.
+Add jank tests to the `test` directory, and we will add that to the `:paths` using the `:test` alias activated with `-A:test`.

 We will use the linked [test project](test-project) as an example.